walmartlabs/concord-website/docs/getting-started/tasks.md

 The `retry` attribute inside a task is use to restart the task automatically in case of errors or failures.
 Users can define the number of times the task can be re-tried and a delay for each `retry`.
-If not specified, the default value for the delay is 5 seconds or 5000 milliseconds.
+If not specified, the default value for the delay is 5000 milliseconds .

+Time parameter defines the number of times a task can be `retry` and delay is the time span after which it `retry` in case of error.The delay time always be in milliseconds.

 For example the below section execute `myTask` using the provided `in` parameters.
-In case of errors, the task restart up to 3 times with 3 seconds or 3000 milliseconds delay and additional parameters supplied in the `in` block.
+In case of errors, the task `retry` 1 time with 1000 milliseconds delay and can go up to 3 times with 3000 milliseconds delay.
+Additional parameters supplied in the `in` block.

 ```yaml
 - task: myTask